t0t0/t0t0.github.io/_posts/2016-3-18-benchmarking-performance-security-docker.md

 https://github.com/phoronix-test-suite/phoronix-test-suite

+## Benchmarking performance:

-### 2. Performance benchmarking without any installed software:
+### 1. Performance benchmarking without any installed software:

-### 3. Performance benchmarking with installed software:
+### 2. Performance benchmarking with installed software:

-#### Sysbench

-On our apache containers: `apt-get update && apt-get install -y sysbench`

-#### Phoronix
+#### Phoronix test suite

-On our node containers there is no package available for sysbench so we turned to "Phoronix test suite".
+On our nodeJS containers (running on Alpine Linux) there is no package available for sysbench so we turned to "Phoronix test suite".

 We will run this software locally from the extrated tar.gz package.
 The only dependency to use phoronix test suite is having CL support for PHP installed.
+Specifics test could require extra packages to be installed.

 1. **Installing command-line support for PHP**